 Without a detailed description of how the applicant intends to meet these standards, the FAA can’t determine if a waiver is possible.
 Operators should select only the Part 107 regulations that need to be waived for the proposed operation.
 Applicants also should respond promptly to any request we make for additional information.
 If the agency does not receive a response after 30 days, it will withdraw the request.

 Operators must apply for airspace authorizations on the same web page.
-The required information is spelled out in the waiver/airspace authorization instructions document: https://www.faa.gov/uas/request_waiver/media/instructions.pdf
+The required information is spelled out in the Part 107 waiver instructions document: https://www.faa.gov/uas/request_waiver/media/waiver_application_instructions.pdf

 As the FAA previously announced, operators who want to fly in Class G (uncontrolled) airspace don’t need FAA authorization.
 The agency is currently processing requests to operate in Class D and Class E airport surfaces.
 They will begin to consider requests for Class C drone flights after October 31 and for Class A airspace after December 5.
 Applications to fly in those areas before the indicated dates won’t be approved.